-It's easier to break into a career in Human Resources if you plan your life, your education, and your work experience around qualifying for careers in HR.
+It's easier to break into a career in Human Resources if you plan your life, education, and work experience around the field.
 The income and opportunity prospects, according to the Occupational Outlook Handbook, are favorable for the next decade or two.

 You must be prepared to develop a thorough understanding of the business your employer is engaged in to succeed in a career in HR.

 Liking people is not the only qualification for pursuing a career in Human Resources.
 It helps, but it is insufficient for success.
 HR jobs and careers continue to grow in sophistication, and the expectations of employers increase every year.

 Your ability to contribute to employee development, organization development, employee retention, and a positive, motivating work environment is critical to business success.
 Consequently, these are expectations of the contributions of HR staff.

 And, most importantly for the future, your expertise in measuring how HR processes and programs will contribute to the success of the overall business is critical to the success of the business.

 According to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, the prospects for various Human Resources jobs vary by position.
 However, they range from growing as fast as the average growth for other occupations to having an even faster growth than the average for other occupations.

 Research the available job prospects and potential earnings as you make your decisions about a career focus in the HR field.
 This is a description of how much money a human resources (HR) manager earns.

 People take widely divergent paths on their journey to working in Human Resource management.
 They enter HR management by luck and by design, and they stay because they enjoy the work and the people.
 Common themes emerge when you read the stories people tell about their transition into HR management.